 How Are You Compensated?

 To make things easier and avoid conflicts of interest, focus on fee-only advisors.
-They don’t get commissions for selling products and have your best interest.
+They don’t get commissions for selling products and as we reviewed above, must put your best interests first when working with you.
 Depending on the service, a fee-only advisor may charge a flat fee, an hourly fee, an asset-based fee or a combination.
 Typically, advisors charge a flat fee or hourly fee for financial planning services and an asset-based fee for portfolio management.
-Always get a quote and find out what’s included for that amount and what’s an extra charge.
+Always get a quote and find out what is included for that amount and what constitutes an extra charge.
 You might be responsible for trading costs, as well as other account fees.
 These additional costs can add up, so make sure you’re aware of them before you hire a financial advisor.

 Where Are My Assets Held?